 The Latino Community is the second-fastest-growing ethnic group in the United States.
 Although statistics are changing quickly, many Latinos speak English less than very well, making them Limited English-Proficient (LEP).
 More specifically, 40% of the nearly 25 million LEPs identify as Latino/x.

-This language barrier problem in healthcare increases the cultural gap for those who come to this country looking for better opportunities and quality of life for the population of Latinos in the United States.
+The language barrier in healthcare widens the cultural gap for Latinos seeking better opportunities and quality of life in the U.S.

 My Name is My Identity

-Many from the Latino Community have experienced problems during patient registration due to confusion about their names.
-Most Latinos have two last names – one from their father and one from their mother.
-Although both last names are part of their legal name, the first one, from the father, is used the most.
+Many in the Latino community face issues during patient registration due to confusion over their names.
+Most Latinos have two last names—one from their father and one from their mother.
+Although both last names are part of their legal name, the paternal last name is used most frequently.

 No Info & No Translation for the Latino Community

-The lack of Spanish-speaking staff, unavailable or poorly translated forms, and slow or absent certified healthcare interpreters are severe barriers to quality care.
+Barriers to quality care include a lack of Spanish-speaking staff, poorly translated forms, and slow or unavailable certified healthcare interpreters.

-These issues result in very long waiting times, poor attention, and a lack of trust in the healthcare system, increasing health disparities for Latinos in general and even more for those who are LEP Patients.
-But there is a simple cure to this issue – offering comprehensive quality language services.
+These issues lead to long waiting times, poor attention, and a lack of trust in the healthcare system.
+Consequently, health disparities for Latinos, particularly LEP patients, increase.
+However, a simple solution exists: offering comprehensive quality language services.

-This means adapting EHR to accommodate Latinos and other immigrants, training all client-serving staff on cultural awareness and how to work with interpreters, providing translated documentation, and increasing access to qualified medical interpreters at no cost to the patient.
+This involves adapting EHR systems to accommodate Latinos and other immigrants.
+It also includes training all staff on cultural awareness and how to work with interpreters.
+Additionally, providing translated documentation and increasing access to qualified medical interpreters at no cost to patients are essential steps.

 Offering quality language services can be easy.
 If you want to get started with this process and learn about our Eight-step Language Service Implementation Plan, visit our website www.culturizingaccess.com and reach out to us at info@culturizingaccess.com.